bobbimanners/Applecorn/README.md

   - `L` - File is locked against deletion, renaming and writing.
 For example: `*ACCESS *.ASM WR`

+`*COPY <listspec> <*objspec*>` - Copy file(s).
+There are two forms of the `*COPY` command:
+  - `*COPY <objspec> <objspec>` - Copy a single file.
+The first argument must refer to a file and the second can be a file or a directory.
+     If the target file exists and is writeable it will be overwritten.
+     If a directory is specified as the destination then the file will be copied into the directory using the same filename.
+No wildcards are allowed in the source filename in this case.
+For example:
+     `*COPY TEXT/ABC.TXT ../BACKUPS/ABC.BACKUP.TXT`
+  - `*COPY <listspec> <objspec>` - Copy multiple files.
+The first argument refers to a list of files, specified using wildcards.
+The second argument must refer to a directory.
+All the files included in the wildcard pattern will be copied into the destination directory.
+For example `*COPY :71/DOCS/ABC.TXT :72/MYDIR`.

 `*FX a[,x,y]` - invokes `OSBYTE` MOS calls.

 `*OPT` - sets file system options.  `*OPT 255,x` may be used to enable or